med-python/Stream-it_model/README.md

 Access the web application in your browser at http://localhost:5000.

-Note: Make sure you have the trained model files available on your computer to use the script_model.py and script_dcm_png_model.py scripts.
+Note: Make sure you have the trained model files available on your computer to use the script my_app.py

 ##    Authors